 7) Eat More Fruits and Vegetables:

-According to a study, consuming fruits and vegetables rich in antioxidants and flavonoids, such as apples, blueberry, banana, tomatoes, etc., slows down the decline of lung function as the person gets older.
+According to a study, consuming fruits and vegetables rich in antioxidants and flavonoids, such as apples, blueberries, bananas, and tomatoes, slow down the decline of lung function as the person gets older.

 All these factors can strengthen the immune system and improve your body’s ability to fight off the coronavirus, in case you get infected.
 The above tips will not reduce the chances of you getting infected, but it might lower your chances of critical complications of COVID-19.

 Keep your lungs healthy, eat healthily, exercise, wash your hands frequently, maintain social distancing, and be safe!

 8) Get the Shot:

 Most essential among all is to get vaccinated.
 Vaccinations are proven to reduce symptoms and mainly complications.
 Scientists, all over the world, have come up with various efficient vaccines.
 Thus, make sure to get the vaccinations in your turn to fight back serious complications.

 Lung health after a severe respiratory infection like COVID-19 can take some time to restore.
 However, patients with mild cases of COVID-19 gets completely recovered within a few weeks.
 Therefore, strengthening your lung capacity can help in the speedy recovery and preventing from having any other serious complications.

 Query: Hi doctor, I have a signal arthritis.
 Rib cage hurts when I breathe.
 I had a clear COPD four years back and normal PFT.
 I stopped smoking ten years ago.
 I am a swimmer and have breathing problem.
 I also have suspected connective tissue disease.
 I am currently taking Humira, Methotrexate and daily I ...
 Read Full »